Media Relations

 Are you wondering how you can get the word out about the cool new inventions you and your team are working on, or how you can promote your upcoming competition or member recruitment event?
 Find out the various channels through which you can best communicate and market your news and events in this News and Publicity guide compiled by Applied Science Communications and UBC Public Affairs.

-Publicising your team for new members:
+Publicizing your team for new members:

 There are several different mediums through which you can advertise for your team through UBC Engineering and the Engineering Undergraduate Society (EUS).